 Sign to protect the right of all voters to vote in our taxpayer funded primaries!

-I am writing to strongly oppose HB 1639, the closed primary election legislation introduced by Representative Jered Taylor.
+I am writing to strongly oppose HB 26 and HB 90, the closed primary election legislation introduced by Representatives Dan Stacy and Jered Taylor.

 Mr. Taylor claims that closed primaries make good sense.
 “Why would you allow Elks Club members to vote in Rotary Club Elections?”
 How misleading!
 The Elks and Rotarians don’t use tax dollars to conduct their elections.
 Publicly funded and publicly administered elections should be open to all Missouri citizens.